Dominican University College

 The Dominican University College (DUC; Collège universitaire dominicain) was a bilingual university located in Ottawa, Ontario, Canada.
-From 2012 to 2024, Dominican University College was an affiliated college of Carleton University.
+From 2012 to its closure in 2024, Dominican University College was an affiliated college of Carleton University.

 Founded in 1900 and granted a civil university charter in 1967, Dominican University College was modelled on the houses of studies of the Order of Preachers and was originally the centre of graduate studies for Canadian Dominicans.
 The Dominican University College offered civil and pontifical bachelor's, master's, and doctoral degrees in philosophy and theology.

 History

 The Saint-Jean-Baptiste church was completed in November 1872 at the corner of Primrose and Victoria Avenue (now Empress) in Ottawa.
 The adjoining Dominican convent and house of studies opened in 1899, modelled after the medieval studium generale specializing in Philosophy and Theology.
 In 1900, the Dominicans brought their School of Theology to Ottawa, followed shortly thereafter by courses in Philosophy in 1902, and granted ecclesiastical degrees at the level of licentiate.
 The first regent of the university, from 1900 to 1920, was Raymond-Marie Rouleau, who would later become Archbishop of Quebec and then a Cardinal.

 In 1930, the Institut d'Etudes Medievales d'Ottawa was established at the convent as the French-speaking equivalent to the Institute of Mediaeval Studies at St. Michael's College of the University of Toronto, founded in 1929. Étienne Gilson and Marie-Dominique Chenu were instrumental in the founding of the institute, which relocated to the Université de Montréal in 1942.

 On February 8, 1931, a fire destroyed the original Saint-Jean-Baptiste church and portions of the convent.
 The rebuilt church and convent were opened on Easter 1932.

 In 1967, a civil charter was granted to the Collège dominicain de philosophie et de théologie by the Ontario Government, allowing the college to offer civil university degrees in philosophy and theology.
 The first Doctorate in Theology from the Dominican College was granted in 1971.
 In 1974, the Dominican College joined the Association of Universities and Colleges of Canada.
 The university opened its undergraduate and graduate programs in Philosophy to English-speaking students in 1992 and 1997, respectively, and established English undergraduate and graduate programs in Theology in 2003 and 2007.
 The College closed in 2024.